-|Analytics and Reporting||Measure key performance indicators (KPIs) like income and expenses, top performing products, or open orders over a set period of time.|
+|Analytics and Reporting||Measure key performance indicators (KPIs) like income (Accounts Receivable) and expenses (Accounts Payable), top performing products, or open orders over a set period of time.|

 SAP Business One is a popular ERP solution for small to medium-sized businesses that can be deployed on the cloud or on-premise.
 Some functionalities include financial management, CRM, supply chain management, purchasing and procurement, and reporting and analytics.
 Pricing for SAP Business One is customized based on the number of users and the functionalities you need.